StarArawn/bevy_tiled/README.md

 ## Basic Setup

-Follow the Rust [Getting Started](https://www.rust-lang.org/learn/get-started) and make sure you have `rustc` compiler and `cargo` build system available on yor machine.
+Follow the Rust [Getting Started](https://www.rust-lang.org/learn/get-started) and make sure you have `rustc` compiler and `cargo` build system available on your machine.

 Clone this repo and try running some of the [examples](/examples):